daniel-Jones/cfg/README.md

 main.c has a usage example, however the usage structure is like this:

+Writing back to the cfg file is NOT implemented.

 ````
 // allocate memory for the cfg structure
 struct cfgfile *cfg = malloc(sizeof(struct cfgfile));